 It’s impossible to drive to Spurn Head, but you can park at the Spurn Discovery Centre, where there is a cafe and toilets, then begin your journey on foot.
 You can walk all the way to the tip of Spurn but it’s a long walk and you are open to the elements along the way.
 However, there are various places where you can pop onto the sand and have a play.
 It’s a lovely way to spend the day, please be cautious as it is a National Nature Reserve so is highly protected.

 Spurn Discovery Centre, Spurn Road, Kilnsea, Hull HU12 0UH

 Small beach great for rockpools and fossil hunting.
 People mainly visit Staithes for historic interest and to explore the clifftop walks, where you get amazing views of the sea and coastline.

 Car park at the top with toilets.
 Steep enough walk down to the beach but level so pram is possible as long as you are feeling strong on the way home!
 Pebbly / rocky beach with lots to explore including an arch and caves.
 Puffins, razorbills and gulls can be seen on the cliffs.
 Be careful of the tide as you can get cut off quickly.

 Thornwick Bay, Flamborough.
 YO15 1AU

-Wide sandy beach is revealed when the tide goes out making it good for the kids and the dog to run around and let off some steam.
+Wide sandy beach between Bridlington and Fraisthorpe, good for the kids and the dog to run around and let off some steam.
 No lifeguarding service and no facilities, but it’s a short walk to Bridlington.